Porsche 911 review

 The biggest object obstructing your view out will be the roll cage that comes fitted behind the front seats with the optional Club Sport Package on the GT3.

-Yellow Porsche 911 Carrera T dashboard
+Porsche 911 dashboard

 Sat nav and infotainment